 • How do I make an appointment?
 Please call our office at (630) 937-4214 to discuss your specific needs and to make an appointment.

 • How many questions can be asked in a polygraph?
+One to four questions can be asked per test.
 The examiner will discuss the test issues with the client and formulate the polygraph test questions based upon the facts and circumstances of the matter being tested.

 • What if I’m generally a nervous, analytical, or “guilty conscious” type of person?
 The examiner will assess your suitability for the exam before testing begins.
-The polygraph records changes in your baseline physiology, which is not affected by nervousness or other personality traits.
+A baseline in your physiology will be established and the examiner will look for changes in that baseline.
+It is common to have an overall baseline that is somewhat elevated due to general nervousness, which will not affect the overall results.
 After reviewing the issues, questions, and procedures, most people are quite comfortable in taking the exam.
 It is normal and acceptable to feel somewhat anxious before and during the exam.

 • What kinds of things cannot be tested?
 Mental states, such as love, lust, desire to be married, intentions, and hypothetical situations cannot be tested.
 Polygraph exams should be focused on physical acts and/or veracity, or whether or not someone did or said something.